AhmadovS/csc488/A4/functions-design.md

 ADDR 1 2
 SETD 0

-# Now we're done with updating the display
+# We're done with updating the display
-# We now run first "actual" instruction of the callee.
+# Now we run first "actual" instruction of the callee.
 ```

 ## Procedure and function exit code.